Oracle Program#

 Example of a simple program that will transfer an attested amount of some token.

-Since you can read mappings only during the Finalize
+Since you can read mappings only during the finalize

 stage, in this example we provide the amount as a function parameter to a Transition

-function to use and then verify that the provided value is correct during the Finalize
+function to use and then verify that the provided value is correct during the finalize

 step.